 You may edit your notification preferences in the project collaborators tab:

-If you'd like to format your own success email to display your figures with more context, you can place a file named
+If you'd like to format your own success email to display your figures with more context, create a file named

-email.html in the root of your project folder.
-That HTML will be used as the body of the email sent on success.
+email.html in the root of your project folder as part of your run.
+The HTML will be used as the body of the email sent on success.

 - Include images by referencing the path to the image from the root of the folder (the image can be anywhere in your project).
 For instance, to include an image written to